onlyjazz/physio-groups/testCases.md

 - npm run dev on localhost:5172

 ## Conclusion
+- Test passed.
+Removed duplicate alert in Nav and backup.ts.
+Enabled user to choose .csv or .json file type in Nav.
+- saves csv to downloads
+- successfully opens csv file and restores the database

 ## Findings
+- not having a file picker is a UX issue and a blocker for saving on the shared folder
+- not being able to save to the shared folder means we cannot verify that the save backup to csv will actually work in production

 ## Next Steps
 - How can we add a file picker to enable user to save file to the shared folder?